-Shareholders need to know whether the Company is cooperating with government officials engaged in unconstitutional censorship, opening the Company to liability claims by victims.
-Shareholders also need to know whether the Company is failing to disclose these potential liabilities as material risks in its public filings.
-There is currently no single source providing shareholders the information sought by this resolution.
+Shareholders need to know whether the Company cooperates with government officials engaged in unconstitutional censorship, opening the Company to liability claims by victims.
+Shareholders also need to know whether the Company fails to disclose these potential liabilities as material risks in its public filings.